cdl-geneseo/critical-digital-practices/mod-1/file-system.md

 From here, some files (e.g., those ending with the extensions `.md`, `.txt`, `.html`, `.pdf`, `.jpg`, `.png`) should open right in your browser window if you click on them.

+{: .warning}
-When you browse your file system this way, you may also see files and folders that are hidden from you when browsing via your GUI.
+When you explore your file system through your browser, you may see files and folders that are hidden from you when browsing via your GUI.
 Their names begin with a `.`, e.g., `.DS_Store`.
-These files and folders are normally hidden from users for a reason: altering them in any way can seriously affect your computer's functioning. ***Best to leave them alone unless you're absolutely sure you know what you're doing.***
+These files and folders are normally hidden from users for a reason: altering them in any way can seriously affect your computer's functioning.
+Best to leave them alone unless you're absolutely sure you know what you're doing.